Tibus/TouchScreen-For-NanoDLP/README.md

 ## Hardware installation
-- Connect the raspberry pi to the nextion screen trought the Serial GPIO's :
+- Connect the raspberry pi to the nextion screen through the Serial GPIO's :

 ![hardware.jpg](hardware.jpg)